Enrolling in Florida’s best interior design schools will expose you to a fabulous career filled with creativity.

-If you’re someone with a creative passion for interior design, you will need to find the best program to fit your needs.
+If you have a creative passion for interior design, you must find the best program to fit your needs.
 In this guide, we’ll explore the top programs in Florida to help you get started.
 Each of these schools meets the following criteria:

 - A median starting salary no lower than $25,000